uvarc/rc-website/content/userinfo/ivy-win-sw/perl.md

 **NB:** You could manually install a module from its compressed file, once you have transferred the file into Ivy. *However, using the process above downloads the modules's dependencies as well.*

-## Verifying if a module is installed

-Run the following command after installing your module :

-	perldoc -l DBD::mysql
-(e.g. if you installed ```DBD::mysql```)
-It should output a path to the installed module.